 For quadratic problems, a minimizer may lie on any number of constraints, so that $n_R$ may vary between 1 and n.
 The default value of i is therefore the number of variables n.
-If Hessian Rows m is specified, the default value of i is the same number. m.
+If Hessian Rows m is specified, the default value of i is the same number, m.

-Minimum Sum of Infeasibilities aIf no feasible point exists for the constraints then this option is used to control whether or not E04NFF/E04NFA will calculate a point that minimizes the constraint violations.
-If Minimum Sum of Infeasibilities = No, E04NFF/E04NFA will terminate as soon as it is evident that no feasible point exists for the constraints.
+Minimum Sum of Infeasibilities Minimum Sum of Infeasibilities

+If no feasible point exists for the constraints, this option is used to control whether or not H02CBF will calculate a point that minimizes the constraint violations.
+If Minimum Sum of Infeasibilities = No, H02CBF will terminate as soon as it is evident that no feasible point exists for the constraints.
 The final point will generally not be the point at which the sum of infeasibilities is minimized.
-If Minimum Sum of Infeasibilities = Yes, E04NFF/E04NFA will continue until the sum of
+If Minimum Sum of Infeasibilities = Yes, H02CBF will continue until the sum of infeasibilities is minimized.

-Monitoring File iDefault = -1

-If $i \ge 0$ and Print Level $\ge 5$ (see below), monitoring information produced by E04NFF/E04NFA at every iteration is sent to a file with logical unit number i.

-If i < 0 and/or Print Level < 5, no monitoring information is produced.
+Monitoring File i Default = -1 If $i \ge 0$ and Print Level $\ge 5$ (see below) , monitoring information on produced by H02CBF at every iteration is sent to a file with logical unit number a i .
+If $i < 0$ and/or Prir t Level < 5, no monitoring information is produced.

 Optimality Phase Iteration Limit i $Default = max(50, 5(n + m_L))$ See Feasibility Phase Iteration Limit above.

-Optimality Tolerance
+Optimality Tolerance r Default $= \epsilon^{0.8}$ If $r \ge \epsilon$ , r defines the tolerance used to determine 'sign' for the solution to be judged to be optimal. e if the bounds and general constraints have the right